 The Group tax strategy is:

 The Board is responsible for the long-term performance of the Group and typically meets eight times per year.
 This includes all significant matters, such as business strategy, corporate and capital structures, approval of key financial matters, material contracts and the Board membership and remuneration.
-The Board governs the business with the aim of promoting long-term value for shareholders but considering wider stakeholders (such as customers, vendors and employees) and corporate social responsibility.
+The Board governs the business with the aim of promoting long-term value for shareholders but considering wider stakeholders (such as customers, vendors and employees) and with regards to environmental, social and governance matters.

 The Board has ultimate responsibility for the risk management and effectiveness of the controls of the Group.
 As part of this, the Board is responsible for setting the global tax strategy for the Group and the Group Finance Director has overall responsibility for its implementation.
 The Group Finance Director, with input from the Head of Tax, Treasury and Compliance (‘Head of Tax’), reports to the Board at least annually on the tax affairs including tax strategy, tax profile, tax audits and tax initiatives.
 The Group Finance Director is also the Senior Accounting Officer in respect of all UK entities and ensures that adequate tax accounting arrangements are in place.